Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Discussion

 \section{Discussion}

 We have proposed a zero-inflated spatio-temporal multinomial model for comparing the transmission dynamics of multiple co-circulating infectious diseases.
 Our approach can account for long periods of disease absence while investigating how certain factors are related to differences in the transmission intensity of the diseases.
 Past zero-inflated multinomial models \citep{tang_zero-inflated_2019,zeng_zero-inflated_2022,koslovsky_bayesian_2023} have made independence assumptions that are inappropriate for spatio-temporal infectious disease counts, such as assuming categorical presence was independent between observations.
-We accounted for correlations across space, time and disease, in both the multinomial and zero-inflated components, through a combination of autoregression, regressing on past observations, and assuming the presence of the diseases followed a series of coupled Markov chains.
-This approach allowed for efficient and computationally feasible Bayesian inference using the FFBS algorithm.
+We accounted for correlations across space, time and disease in both the multinomial and zero-inflated components through a combination of autoregression, regressing on past observations, and by assuming the presence of the diseases followed a series of coupled Markov chains.
+This approach allowed for efficient and computationally feasible Bayesian inference using the FFBS algorithm. { We also showed, in a simulation study in SM Section 4, that failing to account for zero-inflation often leads to many important parameters not being covered by the credible intervals, which further lends support to our approach.}